 Discovery Five-Core Feelings

-· Prior to this discovery human feelings and emotions were seen as culturally and/or individually determined.
-Human beings were thought to have no core, default feelings.
+· Prior to this discovery human feelings and emotions were commonly seen as culturally and/or individually determined.
+Human beings were often thought to have no core, default feelings.

 · Why this discovery matters:Seeing love, joy, and peace of mind as our default setting allows people to count on those feelings as an effortless way of life in the knowledge that any negativity is by nature short lived, a temporary “mirage” that will disappear on its own.